 Despite his name, Vegan Cyclist’s channel isn’t about being vegan.
-He does happen to be a vegan, but he’s also a competitive road racer.
+He does happen to be a vegan, but he’s also a competitive road and gravel racer.
 In his videos, he shares his experiences riding, training, and racing in the California road scene.
 He intimately narrates and distills all of his joy, self-doubt, and pain.
 It's easy for any dedicated rider to relate to his physical and mental struggles as he tries to improve.
-There’s plenty of successes too, and when they come, it's hard not to vicarious feel proud.
+There’s plenty of successes too, and when they come, it's hard not to vicariously feel proud.
 The great thing is that he’s also a father.
 His interactions with his family gives cyclists like myself perspective on how to balance training and racing with the stress of raising children.

 Skills with Phil

 Suggested started place: Chasing Pro Downhillers at Whistler On a Single Crown Trail Bike!

 Most mountain bike YouTubers probably aren’t as talented as Phil Kmetz of Skills with Phil.
 Phil raced downhill at an elite level, and when other YouTubers collaborate with him, he’s always the rider that shines brightest.
 His tutorial videos are simple, easy to follow, and wholesome.
 His POV riding content showcases his serious skill and fearlessness.
 I turn to his videos when novice mountain bikers ask for riding advice.
 Plus, they still teach me plenty of new skills.
 He doesn’t release videos as often as other YouTubers, but he’s been at it for a long time and he has a deep library of tutorials and POV riding to sift through.